 Information about your health, including any medical conditions.

-[Biometric data]

 How we Collect this Information

 We may collect this information from you, the Home Office, the DBS, other professionals we may engage (e.g. to advise us generally), our signing in system, automated monitoring of our websites and other technical systems such as our computer networks and connections, CCTV and access control systems, remote access systems, email and instant messaging systems, intranet and internet facilities.